cdeanatx/Olympic_Medal_Predictions/README.md

-# Alpine_Skiing
+# Olympic Medal Predictions
-This purpose of this repository is to analyze historical Alpine Skiing event results held at the Olympic Winter Games
+This purpose of this repository is to predict probabilities of medaling in various Olympic sports, based on biometric data.